urieskenasy/mui-business-dashboard/README.md

 ## Technologies used:
 Nivo, Material UI, React Date Picker, Redux Toolkit, Redux Toolkit Query, MongoDB, nodeJS, expressJS, ReactJS

 This is a mock business dashboard application.
 I created this application for businesses to track their sales, products, employees, and customers.
 The app contains charts, tables, and a map to provide a simple way for tracking business charts.
-The data that is in use in this demo app is a business mock database, just to demonstrate the business data I would probably use it in a none demo application.
+The data that is in use in this demo app is a business mock database, which is used to demonstrate the business data I would probably use in a none demo application.
 This application can be applied to any business.
 Please feel free to check out the live version.

 [Live Version](https://uri-mui-business-dashboard.onrender.com/)